Lionel Taylor: Personal life

 During his playing career, he earned a Master's degree in education.
 After retiring, he and his wife Lorencita (Arquero) Taylor, a native of Cochiti Pueblo in New Mexico, made their home in Littleton, Colorado for a time, before returning to live in New Mexico.

 Illness and death

 On December 20, 2024, Taylor was hospitalized for a urinary tract infection, spending 69 days there before leaving.
 He returned in July 2025, staying an additional two weeks before he was placed in hospice care.
 Taylor died on August 6, 2025, at the age of 89, at his home in Rio Rancho, New Mexico, near Albuquerque.
-He was survived by is wife of 67 years, Lorencita (Arquero) Taylor, and their two daughters, six grandchildren, seven great-grandchildren, and two great-great-grandchildren.
+He was survived by his wife of 67 years, Lorencita (Arquero) Taylor, and their two daughters, six grandchildren, seven great-grandchildren, and two great-great-grandchildren.